Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Study Design

-As illustrated in Table~\ref{tab:projectstats}, projects in our dataset are mature, popular GitHub projects with a non-trivial code base, active maintenance, rich development history, and frequent Dependabot usage.
+\textbf{Dataset Overview.} As illustrated in Table~\ref{tab:projectstats}, projects in our dataset are mostly engineered, popular GitHub projects with a large code base, active maintenance, rich development history, and frequent Dependabot usage.
 We notice a long-tail distribution in the metrics concerning the size of the project, i.e., number of contributors, lines of code, and commit frequency, which is expected and common in most mining software repository (MSR) datasets~\cite{goeminne2011evidence, DBLP:journals/tse/ZhangZMJ21, 2022ICPC-ReleaseNote}.